NeverCease/uchu/README.md

-# uchu
+# uchū

-Design framework for NeverCease properties
+> Design framework for NeverCease properties…and for you, too.
+I guess.